CLion2/ECS179_Project/ProjectDocument.md

 **Add it here if you did work that should be factored into your grade but does not fit easily into the proscribed roles!
 Please include links to resources and descriptions of game-related material that does not fit into roles here.**

+Player movement is done using the typical **WASD** input conventions.
+The Camera, by default, locks onto the enemy you are currently facing but can be disabled using `Mouse3/MiddleMouseButton` or  `L`.
+This allows you to freely move the camera however you please

+#### Expected Bugs
+1. Gladiator may get stuck in the blocking animation if a corner case in the code is hit.
+2. Respawning does not reset the position of the player and enemy due to some restrictions with how position is updated.
+3. Blocking animation may get flipped with the regular sword holding animation by accident.

 # Main Roles #